Stages of the French Way

 - Spiritual pilgrims

-- People who want to live the classical Jacobean tradition
+- People who want to live the classic Jacobean tradition

 - Main historic route